-Heading towards Riquewihr, it becomes apparent that the visit to this village nestled between a wooden glen and protected from north winds by the Vosges Mountains, will live up to all expectations.
+Heading towards Riquewihr, it becomes apparent that the visit to this village nestled between a wooden glen and protected from north winds by the Vosges Mountains will live up to all expectations.
 The shades of the half-timbered houses are typical of Alsace: in red, green or bright yellow, adding a very picturesque stamp to the site.

 A bit of history

 The fortifications of Riquewihr, of which the ruins can still be seen, were built in 1291 by the Lords of Horbourg.
-They bequeathed the village and its surrounds to the Counts of Wurtemberg in 1324.
+They bequeathed the village and its surroundings to the Counts of Wurtemberg in 1324.
 Riquewihr, which adopted the coat of arms of the Counts then the Dukes of Wurtemberg (made up of three antlers) remained in their possession until 1793.

 In the 16th century, with the counts of Wurtemberg having converted to Protestant faith, the Reformation was introduced in the seigniory of Riquewihr in 1534.
 The village enjoyed a period of prosperity in the 16th century, thanks to the sale of its famous wines throughout the Holy Roman Empire and in the Hanse.
 The Thirty Years War would of course bring a brutal end to this prosperity.